-A famed getaway destination since the 1950s, Jamaica has been well developed to cater to tourists.
-It can be easy, and fun, to arrive on the island and have your itinerary taken care of by one of many well-respected organizations, but there are hidden rewards to be found in plotting your own route.
-Keeping four quick tips in mind on a trip to Jamaica may help you avoid the tourist traps and make the most of an island excursion:
+Jamaica has been a famed getaway destination since the 1950s and has been well-developed to cater to tourists.
+It can be easy, and fun, to arrive at the island and have your itinerary taken care of by one of many well-respected organizations, but there are hidden rewards to be found in plotting your own route.

 Go for Attractions Without an Entrance Fee